kartoffelquadrat/MavenSnippetLibrary/docs/index.md

 ## About this Page

 This web page hosts a step by step guide, that takes you from a minimal valid configuration to advanced features, all with **tested and proven snippets**.
-The snippets are extracted from my own projects.

 ## Contributions